SolanaO/boston_housing/README.md

 ## Model
 The model uses a Decision Tree Algorithm.
 The work is done on a template Jupyter Notebook provided by Udacity.
 The code is written in Python 3 using NumPy and Pandas.

+## The Files

+* _boston_housing.ipynb_ - template notebook,  provided by Udacity
+* _report.html_ - html format of the Jupyter Notebook file
+* _visuals.py_ - Python code necessary to create the graphs, provided by Udacity
+* _housing.csv_ - the data file